 }

-• An ActionListener handles the event, so that when the button is clicked, the message “Button was clicked!” appears in the console.
+• When the button is clicked, “Button was clicked!” is printed in the console.

-Used to show a small tooltip text when the mouse is moved over the button.
+setToolTipText(String text) Shows a tooltip when the mouse hovers over the button.

 button.addActionListener(new ActionListener() {